MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

 - Login to your MDM provider
 - Find the Enterprise Cloud Print policy group and configure the policies following the guidelines below:
-  - CloudPrintOAuthAuthority = `https://login.microsoftonline.com/\<Azure AD Directory ID\>`
+  - CloudPrintOAuthAuthority = `https://login.microsoftonline.com/\<Azure AD Directory ID\>`.
+The directory ID can be found under Azure Active Directory > Properties
   - CloudPrintOAuthClientId = "Application ID" value of the Native Web App that you registered in Azure AD management portal
-  - CloudPrinterDiscoveryEndPoint = External URL of the Mopria Discovery Service Azure Application Proxy created in Step 3.3 (must be exactly the same but without the trailing /)
+  - CloudPrinterDiscoveryEndPoint = External URL of the Mopria Discovery Service app (must be exactly the same but without the trailing /)
-  - MopriaDiscoveryResourceId = The "App ID URI" of the Web app / API for the discovery endpoint registered in Step 2.8.
-You can find this under the Settings -> Properties of the app
+  - MopriaDiscoveryResourceId = The "App ID URI" of the Mopria Discovery Service app.
+You can find this under Azure Active Directory > App registrations > Select the Mopria Discovery Service app > Overview
-  - CloudPrintResourceId = The "App ID URI" of the Web app / API for the print endpoint registered in Step 2.8.
-You can find this under the Settings -> Properties of the app
+  - CloudPrintResourceId = The "App ID URI" of the Enterprise Cloud Print app.
+You can find this under Azure Active Directory > App registrations > Select the Enterprise Cloud Print app > Overview
   - DiscoveryMaxPrinterLimit = \<a positive integer\>

 >   Note: If you are using Microsoft Intune service, you can find these settings under the "Cloud Printer" category.